jlord/gs2geojson/readme.md

 1. `npm install -g gs2geojson`
 2. Have a Google Spreadsheet with lat, long columns and if you want, a hexcolor column.
 Publish spreadsheet, copy key.
-3. `gogogeo YOURSPREADSHEETKEY`
+3. `gs2geojson YOURSPREADSHEETKEY`
-4. Use `gogogeo YOURSPREADSHEETKEY --save` to write it to a file to push to GitHub
+4. Use `gs2geojson YOURSPREADSHEETKEY --save` to write it to a file to push to GitHub

 _See directly below if you want to know more about getting lat and long_